Information sheet to patients and general practitioners after laparoscopic sleeve gastrectomy

-Due to the degree of fatigue and dehydration, exercise and physical training usually is commenced 1 month after surgery.
+Due to the degree of fatigue and dehydration, strenuous exercise and gym/physical training usually is commenced 1 month after surgery.

 Nowadays with the social media, patients usually form a very cohesive and supportive network amongst themselves but be careful what you read on the web.
 Individual results may vary and you may not experience the same degree of weight loss success, hence please consult the relevant specialist when problems do arise.
 Encouragement and support from family and your local general practitioner is vital or a referral to a psychologist can be made if necessary.

 A referral to a dietician and exercise physiologist is strongly recommended.
 The GP usually refers patients in their local area and this is part of the health care plan.
 Please select a dietician who is part of ANZMOSS (Australia and New Zealand Metabolic and Obesity Surgery Society) whenever possible.

 Follow up with the surgeon is recommended for the first 6-12 months.
 However due to various limitations (geographical location and time), follow up can be done over the phone or emails.
 If there are any concerns or problems, follow up must be done in person.

 Post op supplements and blood test

 The VLCD provides most of the vitamins and trace mineral supplements in the peri-operative period.
 Some patients will need to take extra multi-vitamins long term, especially if there are pre-existing micronutrient deficiencies.
 The vitamin supplements can be purchased from the chemist or local supermarket, in the form of chewable or dissolvable vitamins.
 The supplements that are necessary are usually supplements of iron, folic acid, calcium, vitamin D, vitamin B1, B12, zinc, magnesium, chromium and selenium.